Friday, 27 September 2019

 PM Inder Kumar Gujral sharing a happy moment with PM Nawaz Sharif, sometime in 1997/98.

-At the the end I would like to thank Mr Waqqas Ullah Jarral, who lives in the house of the sister of Avtar Narain, the aunt of Inder Kumar Gujral.
-He was present when his grandfather Wali Ullah Khan met Inder Kumar Gujral.
-He is working as a regional manager in a private company.
-He not only showed us his house from inside but later on helped me in clearing many points in my mind.
+In conclusion, I would like to thank Mr. Waqqas Ullah Jarral, who lives in the house of Avtar Narain’s sister, the aunt of Inder Kumar Gujral.
+He was present when his grandfather, Wali Ullah Khan, met Gujral, and now works as a regional manager in a private company.
+He not only showed us the house from the inside but later helped me clarify many points that had been on my mind.

 Tariq Amir